lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 slug = "sec:persistent-ds"
 +++

-We now present a data structure _inspired_ by equality saturation, but for arbitrary graph rewriting.
+We now present a data structure _inspired_ by equality saturation but for arbitrary graph rewriting.
 Rather than maintaining equivalence relations between terms, as done in term graphs, we maintain equivalence relations between graph vertices.
-Our data structure stores in fact the set of all applied rewrites---the main subject of this section is to show how all operations of interest on this data structure can be implemented efficiently.
+Our data structure stores the set of all applied rewrites---the main subject of this section is to show how all operations of interest on this data structure can be implemented efficiently.

 The persistent graph rewriting data structure is given by a set $\mathcal{D}$ of _edits_ $\delta = (G_R, V^-, \mu) \in \mathcal{D}$, with

 - vertex deletion set $V^- \subseteq V(\mathcal{D} \smallsetminus \delta)$ and
-- gluing relation $\mu: V^- \rightharpoonup V(G_R)$.
+- glueing relation $\mu: V^- \rightharpoonup V(G_R)$.

 We have extended the $V(\cdot)$ notation to $\mathcal{D}$ by defining them by the union of all vertex resp. edge sets of replacement graphs in $\mathcal{D}$.
 We will similarly use $V(\delta)$ to denote the set of vertices in the replacement graph of a rewrite $\delta$.

-Edits are very similar to rewrites as defined in Definition 5.1, but differ in that their definition does not specify a graph $G$ they apply to: the vertices of $V^-$ do not belong to a single graph, but rather to the collection of all replacement graphs in $\mathcal{D}$.
+Edits are very similar to rewrites as defined in Definition 5.1 but differ in that their definition does not specify a graph $G$ they apply to: the vertices of $V^-$ do not belong to a single graph but rather to the collection of all replacement graphs in $\mathcal{D}$.
 We will see below how a graph $G$ can be constructed such that an edit $\delta \in \mathcal{D}$ is indeed a valid rewrite on $G$.